johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 To get to the point where you can be effective, you have to understand the business, its people and both their capabilities.

-You are there to unblock and help, not hinder how people want to work.

 ## Using AMS (ArchiMate, Mermaid and Structurizr)

 In this article I want to go over a set of tooling and ways of working I use to: